Ever faced a situation when you have asked to prepare a Weekly sales report?

 Set the Start Date as 2012-01-02.

-This will group our dates by a weekly range (every 7 days starting on a Monday).
+This will Excel group by week (every 7 days starting on a Monday).

 STEP 5: In the VALUES area put in the Sales field.